 - practical abilities – physical examination

-After finishing your rotation, please bring / send your student logbook to the Department of Family Medicine.
+After finishing your rotation, please send your filled and tutor-signed student logbook as a scanned file to Aniko Kerekes (firstname.lastname@example.org)

-It takes 5 workdays to get the signature by Professor Torzsa.
+It takes at least 5 workdays to get the signature by Professor Torzsa.

 The logbook and the Letter of acceptance (LOA, including the general information about the receiving department) can be downloaded from the links below.